AdarshJha-07/CRM-/README.md

 - If the user is a customer, the account will autometically be approved on verification.
 - In case of Engineer, an admin will have to approve the account.
 - JSON Web Token used for authentication
-- User can reset forgotten password by getting an email link to reset the password
 - Users can also update some details like name and password
 - User search is also available for users with proper authorization